 - Making connections via social media

-- Using omni-channel strategies
+- Using omnichannel and multi-touch strategies

 - Automating outbound sales as much as possible